-When your website is accessible you actually enjoy extra benefits like enhanced brand perception and growth from new users 🙂.
+If you follow ADA website accessibility, you actually enjoy extra benefits like enhanced brand perception and growth from new users 🙂.

 In chapter 3, we will examine how you can make your website accessible and ADA compliant.

-Now that you have a basic understanding of web accessibility and the ADA, it’s time to get technical.
+Now that you have a basic understanding of ADA website accessibility, it’s time to get technical.